swarmee/projects/1.7.4 Migration/readme.md

-## Upgrading To a Current Version of Elasticsearch from Version 1.X
+## Upgrading Elasticsearch from Version 1.X to Version 6.X

 ### Background
-One of my friends Ben (hey Ben) has been running elasticserch for the past 4 years, he originally started off using it as a search engine feed by his mysql database (source of truth).
-However like most people with an elastic cluster it has graduately be leveraged to meet logging and analytic purposes over the past few years.
-Basically his elastic cluster is a core part of his business.
+Recently I have been helping out a number of organisations upgrading from elasticsearch V1.X to V6.X.
+The story is uncannily similar at each organisation.
+They have been running elasticsearch for the past 4+ years, they originally started off using elasticsearch as a search engine feed by an application database (mostly mysql, but sometimes postgres or Mongo) that is their source of truth.
+Since then elasticsearch has gradually been leveraged to meet logging and analytic purposes.
+To a point now where elastic cluster is a core part of the service they provide.

-The only issue is that his elastic cluster is stuck back on version 1.7.5.
-This has not really been an issue at all until recently, as elasticsearch 1.X is a pretty feature rich and stable product.

-However more recently Ben has been looking enviously at some of the newer features in elasticsearch.
+The only issue is that his elastic cluster is stuck back on V1.X.
+This has not really been an issue, as elasticsearch 1.X is a pretty feature rich and stable product and cloud providers have been happily provisioning the years.
+However more recently they have been looking enviously at some of the newer features in elasticsearch.
 Specifically;
-- Improved search speed,
+- Improved search speed (everybodies data volumes have increased expotentially over the last 4 years),
 - More feature rich aggregrations (particualry in relation to geo-spatical analysis).
-- Storage savings - i.e. being able to compress source documents and taking advantage of the space savings associate with sparsely populated.
+- Storage savings - i.e. being able to compress source documents and taking advantage of the space savings associate with new lucene data structures.

-I should also note that his elasticsearch cloud provider had let him know that elasticsearch 1.X was a legacy product for them as well - so he probably better start thinking about an upgrade.
+And cloud elasticsearch provides are activity telling customers that elasticsearch 1.X is a legacy  legacy - so he probably better start thinking about an upgrade.

 ### Upgrade Summary